miraclx/kairos/README.md

 Context: <https://twitter.com/SecretSkellies/status/1508859798116257793>

 Everyday for 12 days, a clue for a word in the seedphrase for the `puzzlemaster.near` account is released.
 From that one clue, you can have multiple guesses.
-And only a certain string of guesses is valid.
+Stringing together the right set of guesses gives you a valid seed phrase.

 ## How it works?